Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question #39
+### Question #21

 You administer an Azure DevOps project that includes package feeds.

-You need to ensure that developers can unlist and deprecate packages.
+You need to **ensure that developers can unlist and deprecate packages**.

 The solution must use the principle of least privilege.
 Which access level should you grant to the developers?

 A. Collaborator